htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

     The host name of the local machine, without a domain name.

 ``$(IP_ADDRESS)``\ :index:`IP_ADDRESS`
-    The ASCII string version of the local machine's “most public” IP address.
+    The ASCII string version of the local machine's "most public" IP address.
 This address may be IPv4 or IPv6, but the macro will always be set.

-    HTCondor selects the “most public” address heuristically.
+    HTCondor selects the "most public" address heuristically.
 Your configuration should not depend on HTCondor picking any particular IP address for this macro; this macro's value may not even be one of the IP addresses HTCondor is configured to advertise.